 Third-party data, being data collected outside the platform, can enrich a campaign and allow for more accurate targeting.
 In the case of Facebook campaigns, for example, this data can shed light on your audience’s shopping habits, income bracket and professional responsibilities.

-LiveRamp’s IdentityLink Data Store offers a third-party data solution, with over 65 Facebook-approved Data Store partners in Australia and globally .
-Third-party data purchased in Data Store can supplement first-party data, enriching and boosting the effectiveness of your Facebook marketing campaigns by providing you with a deeper insight of who your customers are.
+LiveRamp’s IdentityLink Data Marketplace offers a third-party data solution, with over 65 Facebook-approved Data Marketplace partners in Australia and globally .
+Third-party data purchased in Data Marketplace can supplement first-party data, enriching and boosting the effectiveness of your Facebook marketing campaigns by providing you with a deeper insight of who your customers are.
 These insights can then inform tailored and targeted marketing strategies.

 A recent article in The Marketing Journal discusses some reasons behind the recent growth of third-party data, claiming that the growth is driven by the need to size new markets and create more complete and accurate understandings of target consumers as well as power digital ad targeting and personalised marketing efforts.
 But what are the practical benefits of third-party data, and how can you incorporate it into your digital marketing strategy?